andy-c-jones/ArenaBrawl.net/README.md

 ```
 and you are good to go

+### A quick note on secrets
+We used Stripe to collect donations, you will see how easy that was in the code!
+None of the keys in this repo were ever the production secret and I rotated the test secret before publishing publicly ;)

 # Licence etc...
 Feel free to run your own production version if you want but...